-LANG2010 : Itali an II 12 credits Final examination (60%) and Coursework (40%).
-The examination consists of one written paper of 2-hour duration and a separate oral examination.
-Whole year Coursework includes (i) periodic assignments, (ii) progress tests and (iii) other coursework as prescribed.
+LANG2010 : Italian II 12 credits Assessment: Final examination (60%) and Coursework (40%).
+The examinations consist of one written paper of 2-hour duration and a separate oral examination.
+Coursework includes (i) periodic assignments, (ii) Whole year examination.
+Coursework includes (i) periodic assignments, (ii) progress tests; and (iii) participation in class

-This course is taught throughout the year and is a continuation of Italian I. The intention is to build further on the junior level work and widen the scope of exposure to more complex aspects of the language.
+This course is taught throughout the year and is a continuation of Italian I - Part II.
+The intention is to build further on the junior level work and widen the scope of exposure to more complex aspects of the language.
 The teaching will diversify through the use of more elaborate material and a variety of teaching techniques including work with video.
 Participants are expected to consolidate their understanding of Italian and develop further their production and reception skills.

-Prerequisite: (i) Students wishing to be admitted to Italian II will be required to attend an intensive session (Transition 1) usually held in June.

-(ii) Students wishing to be admitted to Italian II without having previously completed Italian I and Transition 1 will be required to satisfy the Faculty Board through the Director of the Language Centre that they have attained elsewhere the requisite standard.
+- Prerequisite: (i) Students wishing to be admitted to Italian II will be required to attend an intensive session (Transition 1) usually held in June. - (ii) Students wishing to be admitted to Italian II without having previously completed Italian I Part II and Transition 1 will be required to satisfy the Faculty Board through the Director of the Language Centre that they have attained elsewhere the required standard.

-LANG3012 : Italian 12 credits Final examination (60%) and Coursework (40%).
-The examination consists of one written paper of 3-hour duration and a separate oral examination.
-Coursework Whole year 5 includes (i) periodic assignments, (ii) progress tests and (iii) other coursework as prescribed.
+LANG3012 : Italian III 12 credits Assessment: Final examination (60%) and Coursework (40%).
+The examinations consist of one written paper of 3-hour duration and a separate oral examination.
+Coursework includes (i) periodic assignments, (ii) Whole year progress tests; and (iii) other coursework as prescribed, such as long essays, translations, directed reading, etc

 This course is taught throughout the year and continues to build on the two previous years' work on a more advanced level.
 The intention is to lead participants towards a fairly comprehensive understanding of Italian language features through the study of a variety of documents (written, audio and video).
-The selection of documents will also serve as a basis for discussion of social issues regarding contemporary Italy, as well as Italian history and culture.
+The selection of documents will also serve as a basis for discussion on some social issues regarding contemporary Italy, as well as Italian history and culture.

-- Prerequisite: (i) Students wishing to be admitted to Italian III will be required to attend an intensive session (Transition 2) usually held in June. - (ii) Students wishing to be admitted to Italian III without having previously completed Italian II and Transition 2 will be required to satisfy the Faculty Board through the Director of the Language Centre that they have attained the requisite standard.
+- Prerequisites: (i) Students wishing to be admitted to Italian III will be required to attend an intensive session (Transition 2) usually held in June. - (ii) Students wishing to be admitted to Italian III without having previously completed Italian II and Transition 2 will be required to satisfy the Faculty Board through the Director of the Language Centre that they have attained the requisite standard.

-LANG1026 : Portug uese for Beginners - Part II 6 credits Assessment: 100% coursework.
-Coursework includes (i) progress tests, (ii) participation in 2nd semester only class and (iii) various assignments.
+LANG1025 : Portuguese for Beginners - Part I 6 credits Assessment: 100% coursework.
+Coursework includes (i) progress tests, (ii) participation in class and (iii) various assignments.
+1st semester only participation in class and (III) various assignments.

-This course is taught only in the second semester.
-The beginner's course in the first semester is equivalent to the course Portuguese for Beginners - Part I. The aim of this course is to enable students to reach a basic communicative competence in Portuguese, while developing their listening, speaking, writing and reading skills.
+This course is taught only in the first semester.
+The aim of this course is to enable students to reach a basic communicative competence in Portuguese, while developing their listening, speaking, writing and reading skills.
 Development of self-learning strategies will also be introduced in the later part of the course.